deckgo/starter-kit/README.md

 # DeckDeckGo - Starter Kit

-Create a lightweight presentation using HTML and Web Components.
+Create a lightweight presentation using Web Components.

 [DeckDeckGo] let you create without effort your slides and allows you to add some extra interactive features with the help of the [Ionic](https://ionicframework.com) components.

+For the editing, [DeckDeckGo] supports both HTML or Markdown.

 Moreover, [DeckDeckGo] bundles your presentation with services workers letting you publish it online as a Progressive Web App.